-A lot of sports bars are dark and cramped with about as much space as a shipping container, but Garage, which has locations in both Fishtown and East Passyunk, is none of those things.
+A lot of sports bars are dark and have about as much space as a shipping container, but Garage, which has locations in both Fishtown and East Passyunk, is none of those things.
 It’s a large space with garage doors that are thrown up as soon as the temperature hits 60, and it has one of the biggest selections of canned beers in the city.
-The TV situation is a little more tenuous than other places on this list and they usually play music instead of the commentators’ voices, but listening to Tony Romo do what we can only assume is a bad Paul Rudd impression should be silenced anyway.
+The TV situation is a little more tenuous than other places on this list, and they usually play music instead of the live broadcast audio, but we shouldn’t have to listen to Troy Aikman anyway.

-Going to a sports bar usually means excited crowds of people who are certain the players can hear them through the TV as long as they yell loud enough.
+Going to a sports bar usually means seeing excited crowds of people who think the players can hear them through the TV as long as they yell loud enough.
 Founding Fathers in Grad Hospital, though, is a much quieter, more upscale version of a sports bar that’s good for when you’re watching the game with your in-laws or clients.
-They also have some solid bar food that’s a little fancier than what you’d normally see, with things like blackened ahi tuna tacos and Korean fried wings.
+They also have some solid bar food with things like blackened ahi tuna tacos and Korean fried wings.

 photo credit: NICOLE GUGLIELMO

 If you’re still searching for the thrill you’ve been missing since youth basketball camp, University City’s The Post is for you.
 In addition to the multiple TVs behind the bar, there are Sixers-themed mini-basketball games, air hockey tables, and a few skeeball machines.
 And with murals of Jason Kelce, Allen Iverson, and Gritty on the wall, there’s no better place to sip on drinks and watch the scoreboards when any of the teams are in action.
 There’s a full bar with a few local brews on tap, and they serve pretty good shrimp po’ boys and crispy sweet chili wings, covered in a peppery glaze.